patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/writing-for-all-audiences.md

 ---

 # Writing for all audiences
-UX copy should be accessible by everyone.
-When you write, consider all users’ abilities (physical, cognitive, and more).
+UX copy should be accessible by everyone, so consider all users’ abilities (physical, cognitive, and more) when you write.
 Refer to the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG21/) for accessibility compliance information.

 Here are a few best practices for making your UX copy more accessible: